LIMXTEC/awesome-bitcore-btx/readme.md

 ## Introduction
 ### What is Bitcore BTX?
-Bitcore is a Opensource and Peer to Peer Cryptocurreny started in Aril 2017 as a Virtual Fork (UXTO Fork) from Bitcoin.
+Bitcore is a Open Source and Peer to Peer Cryptocurreny started in Aril 2017 as a Virtual Fork (UXTO Fork) from Bitcoin.

 ### Warning
 All script is provided AS IS with no support or warranties.